sdarlington/sdarlington.github.io/content/posts/2011-09-27-whats-wrong-with-google.md

 Facebook differs in both of these respects.
 First, not all messages are alike.
 It natively manages multimedia such a photographs, videos and links.
 Replies — comments — are also a special type of message and are displayed differently.
 Relationships are always reciprocal, which means that if I see your updates, you see mine.
 You don’t see posts from other users that you’re not connected to but you *do* see comments from them.

-Facebook also has the concept of pages, which I’m going to ignore for the moment since it’s not how I normally use Facebook ((Though you’re welcome to visit the pages for my apps, [Yummy](https://www.facebook.com/pages/Yummy/110083381485) and [www.cut](https://www.facebook.com/pages/wwwcut/124727107452).)).
+Facebook also has the concept of pages, which I’m going to ignore for the moment since it’s not how I normally use Facebook[^1].
 The gist is that while Twitter has one message type for everything, Facebook feels much more complicated.

 Google+ tries to straddle the two with one-way relationships (like Twitter) and multi-media messages and comments (like Facebook).